danrot/master-thesis/02_state-of-the-art.md

 as version 3 in the context of version 1.1, which again can be considered as version 1 of version 1.

-If a name has to be unique the ObjectIdentifier class should be used.
+If a name has to be unique, the ObjectIdentifier class should be used.
 The nameable object can contain another relation to an ObjectIdentifier, which is just a special ObjectName with the constraint of being unique.
 This relation has to be referencing to one of the ObjectNames already belonging to the